LightFromFacade - Optimized Day- and Artificial Lighting by Facades

 © Bartenbach LichtLabor

-The aim of the project is the development of energy-based optimized concepts for the provision of daylight and artificial lighting from the facades for the interior spatial areas.
+The aim of the project was the development of energy-based optimized concepts for the provision of daylight and artificial lighting from the facades for the interior spatial areas.
 For this purpose, the luminaires for artificial lighting should possibly be already integrated into the pre-fabricated façade.
+These façade concepts were designed to yield sufficient daylighting as well as artificial lighting especially in the depth of the room, while concurrently providing high visual comfort (e.g. without glare).
+Concerning daylighting not only standard components such as glazing or shading elements, but also daylight deflection systems were important, for artificial lighting diverse luminaire systems (direct/indirect or indirect/indirect) played a decisive role.

-With the involvement of a façade construction company, integration of the artificial lighting and the daylight elements (lighting, sun-screening and glare protection) will be ensured.
+With the involvement of a façade construction company, integration of the artificial lighting and the daylight elements (lighting, sun-screening and glare protection) into the façade elements were ensured.

-The results will be a basis for further facade developments and will be introduced into workshops, training courses and also into educational courses of the participating university institutions (e.g. TU Graz, Lichtakademie Bartenbach, etc.).
+The results are a basis for further façade developments and will be introduced into workshops, training courses and also into educational courses of the participating university institutions (University of Innsbruck, Lichtakademie Bartenbach).

 Project management